zkxs/stationeers/notes/atmospherics.md

 - something to lower the pressure of the output net
   - the output pipe is still plenty hot, so just pump it back to the input with whatever compressor is the most power efficient (oh god why do I suspect it will be a fucking active vent)

 note that the funny energyDelta Abs() WEIRDLY means we can run the thing in reverse to generate power.
-This has some WILD ramifications:
+This has some weird ramifications:
 - something to lower the pressure of the output net
   - the output pipe is still plenty COLD (energy destruction helps), so just pump it back to the input as per normal
 - use something to cool the input